 The best way to get started as a babysitter is by babysitting for family friends/people you already know.
 Those people can then give you a good testimonial and recommend you to other parents.

 If you don't want to jump right into babysitting, you can also look for a “mother's assistant” job.
 This will involve helping a mother out with tasks while she's at home.
+The apps I linked to above can help you find these types of jobs as well.

 12. Get a part-time job